aryanshah701/cs4550-project-proposal/proposal.md

 locations that the user sees on their home page would also update dynamically if the user traveled to a new location, such as moving to a new city.

+## Experiment 1

+## Experiment 2

+## What kinds of users do you expect to have use your app?

+## For each kind of users, what is their most common workflow / user story?